Pizza4Coders/practica-dms-2020-2021/components/dms2021sensor/README.md

     `rule_name` [path] (`str`): The rule name.
   - Returns:
     - `200 OK` if the rule is sucessfully run.
 The response content is a JSON dictionary containing:
       - `result`: the value that was returned.
-This can be a string for a `command` type rule and a boolean for a `file` rule.
+This will be always an string.
     - `400 Bad Request` if the request is malformed.
     - `404 Not found` if the rule does not exist.
     - `500 Internal Server error` if the rule failed to run.